 …carefully flip both the pan and the plate over.

 Remove the pan and…just look at it!
 It’s gorgeous, isn’t it?!

-And to make it taste and look even more magical, scatter the crumbled feta over the Tarte and…
+And to make it taste and look even more magical, sprinkle the feta over the Tarte and…

 …popping it under the grill/broiler for 5-10 minutes (depending on how hot your grill is) or until the feta has slightly browned.

 - It’s up to how much you want to brown it.
 I didn’t take this one too far as I didn’t want to freak anyone out with it looking a tad burnt!
 I usually prefer to take it to the brink of ‘burnt-town’ as the pastry around the edge and the tops of the leeks caramelise even further and it tastes even better!